Source-Aware Neural Speech Coding for Noisy Speech Compression: Experiment

 Adam optimizer with an initial learning rate 0.0001 trains the models \cite{kingma2014adam}.
 Both SANAC and the baseline are trained in three stages.
 Every jump to next stage is triggered when the validation loss stops improving in 3 consecutive epochs.
-We stop the training updates after validation loss does not improve for 10 epochs. \begin{itemize}[leftmargin=0in] \item {\em Stage 1}: For the first three epochs, the model learns to denoise without any coding in between.
-This stage is to learn decent initialization of quantization vector centroids for the two sources.
-For the encoder, we employ a few bottleneck blocks that are commonly used in ResNet \cite{HeK2016cvpr}, which is a small convolutional autoencoder that reduces the depth of the input feature map from 30 to 10, and then recover back to 30 for the output.
-That way, the input and output feature maps can be connected via an identity shortcut.
-The encoder module also employs a 1-d convolution layer to downsample the feature map from 512 to 256, followed by another bottleneck block and channel changing layer to yield two sets of code map of $6\times 256$ each.
-In this stage, we do not perform the soft-to-hard quantization yet.
-Instead, we directly feed each source-specific code map to the channel changer and upsampler, to prepare the original $30\times 512$ feature map for the final decoding.
-The upsampling layer interlaces two adjacent channels into one, doubling the number of features up to 512 while halving the number of channels.
-It is a sub-pixel convolution technique introduced in \cite{ShiW2016superresolution}, which showed its merit in speech coding, too \cite{KankanahalliS2018icassp, ZhenK2019interspeech}.
-Finally, the feature maps go through a few more ResNet blocks that strengthens the separation (the ``Transformation" module in Figure \ref{fig:overview}), followed by the source-wise decoders, which share the same parameters with each other.
-The ``Transformation" module and the decoder consist of two bottleneck blocks with different input channels, 60 and 30, respectively. \item {\em Stage 2}: In this stage the model starts to quantize the encoder output using the soft-to-hard VQ mechanism.
-The VQ is done with $M=128$ centroids.
-We set the scale of softmax function $\alpha=10$, and increase it exponentially until it reaches 500.
-Meanwhile, the other modules in the network are also updated accordingly to absorb the quantization error. \item {\em Stage 3}: As {\em Stage 2} stabilizes, we introduce entropy control terms into the loss function by setting up the regularization weights $\lambda_\text{EntTot}=1/5$ and $\lambda_\text{Ratio}=1/60$.
-We set $\xi$ to be 1, 2, and 3, which correspond to three bitrates 9.14, 18.29, and 27.43kbps.
-The target ratio between speech and noise bitrates is set to be $\psi=3$. \end{itemize}
+We stop the training updates after validation loss does not improve for 20 epochs. \begin{itemize}[leftmargin=0in] \item {\em Stage 1}: For the first three epochs, the model trains the encoder to separate the input into the speech and background sources, that are represented by the two orthogonal code vectors.
+No quantization is involved in yet, but this stage better initializes the parameters for the quantization process.
+The encoder consists of a few bottleneck blocks that are commonly used in ResNet \cite{HeK2016cvpr}.
+With the bottleneck structure, the input and output feature maps can be connected via an identity shortcut with less filters to learn in between.
+The encoder module also employs a 1-d convolution layer to downsample the feature map from 512 to 256, followed by another bottleneck block and a channel changing layer to yield two sets of code maps of $6\times 256$ each.
+The learned source-specific feature maps are fed directly to the channel changer with no quantization, followed by an upsampler and the final decoder.
+In terms of upsampling, we interlace two adjacent channels into one, doubling the number of features up to 512 while halving the number of channels as introduced in \cite{ShiW2016superresolution}, and then adopted for neural speech coding \cite{KankanahalliS2018icassp, ZhenK2019interspeech}.